mohd-sahil/Airbnb-Bookings-Analysis-EDA/README.md

 #### Step3: Cleaning the Data
 Our dataset contains a large number of null values which might tend to disturb our accuracy hence we dropped them at the beginning of our project inorder to get a better result.

-#### Step4: Removing unnecessary fields
+#### Step4: Removing unnecessary fields (if any)

+#### Step5: Group by & Merge
-#### Step5: Using functionality provided by pandas library (like group by, merge etc)  to find the relationships between different variables
+Using functionality provided by pandas library (like group by, merge etc)  to find the relationships between different variables

-#### Step6: Visualizing the outcomes using matplotlib and seaborn library
+#### Step6: Visualizing the outcomes
+using matplotlib and seaborn library

+## 5. Exploring Insights from the data